GPurgatorio/Master-Computer-Science-ICT/README.md

 ### Solution

 Look first at the network (fabric is the glue of the infrastructure).
-Can't have 100 GBps straight to the server because of spine and leaf, so I have to consider the idea of distribution.
+Can't have 100 GBps straight to the server because of spine and leaf, so I have to consider the idea of distribution (hyperconvergent).

+Recap that:
-Just 1 or 2 ports of 100Gbps are enough to saturate the PCIe.
+ - just 1 or 2 ports of 100Gbps are enough to saturate the PCIe.

-Not good to have 100Gbps for each node cause I'm overloading that single node while HCI is distributed.
+ - not good to have 100Gbps for each node cause I'm overloading that single node while HCI is distributed

-Well first I have to choose the Ethernet bandwidth between (10-25-50-100-400), considering that 400 Gbps is achievable only on the spine, and not ont the leaves.
+First I have to choose the Ethernet bandwidth between (10-25-50-100-400), considering that 400 Gbps is achievable only on the spine, and not on the leaves.
 Better 10 Gbps or 25Gbps depending on Capex.
-With spine and leaf I have 50 Gbps  cause I double (active-active).

-Consider at least 5 full used nodes with 25 Gbps network.
-Since I want to have some redundancy and efficiency I can use 8 to 10 nodes.
-I'm overprovisioning but it's good.

-Every HCI node will have some SSD (at leat 2, 1 GB/sec writing) and some mechanical drives.
-If I use SATA drives I need al leat 6 for each node because the bottle neck is in their bandwidth.
-I can use NVMe drives: lower number but I pay more.

-**Consider SLA**: how much I gonna pay for the missed target/data?
-If it's a lot it's better to overprovision.

-### Solution summary
+**Some calculations**
 We have 15 GB/s incoming bandwidth -->  15 * 8 = 120 Gbps
 We first dimension a spine and leaf architecture to sustain this bandwidth value.
 We have a couple of options:
   - 10 Gbps per server (hyperconvergent node)
   - 25 Gbps per server (we choose this)

 To cover 120 Gbps we need at least 5 nodes --> 5*25 = 125 Gbps

-(We could also add more node to have redundancy and efficiency, but we will consider 5 in the calculations)
+We could also add more (up to 8-10) nodes to have redundancy and efficiency, but we will consider 5 in the calculations

+Every HCI node will have some SSD (as buffer) and some mechanical drives.

-Since we have 120 Gbps totally each node will recive 24 Gbps = 120 /5
+Since we have 120 Gbps totally each node will recive 120 / 5 = 24 Gbps storage bandwidth
 This is ok since the link to the node is 25Gbps (even if we have active-active configuration so the actual bandwidth is 50 Gbps)

 Now we must consider the number of drives in each node.
 The drive throughput must sustain the incoming bandwidth  of 24Gbps to avoid data loss.
 We know that SSD drives have a bandwidth of 500 MBps, so half a GB.
  So 24 Gbps / 8 = 3 GBps
- \#disks * (1/2 GBps) = 3 GBps --> \#disks = 6
+  - \#disks * (1/2 GBps) = 3 GBps --> \#disks = 6

 Remember that bandwidth are not fully used because of some overhead..(e.g. to connect two spine nodes together)

+**Consider SLA**: how much I gonna pay for the missed target/data?
+If it's a lot it's better to overprovision.

 # Other questions